Hendler/claude-sublime/README.md

 3. Type "Package Control: Install Package" and press Enter
 4. Search for "SublimeClaude" and press Enter to install

+## Dependency Installation
+This package uses Package Control's dependency system.
+To ensure all dependencies are installed:

+1. Open Sublime Text
+2. Open the Command Palette (Ctrl+Shift+P on Windows/Linux, Cmd+Shift+P on macOS)
+3. Type "Package Control: Satisfy Dependencies" and press Enter
+4. Wait for the installation to complete

+This will install all necessary dependencies for the Claude Sublime extension to function properly.

 ## Usage Instructions
 1. Set up your Anthropic API key in the settings (see Configuration section)
 2. To start chatting with Claude: